-The address count list contains the number of housing unit and group quarters addresses on the address list for each census block within your jurisdiction.
-Use the address count list to identify inconsistencies between the Census Bureau's housing unit and/or group quarters address counts and your jurisdiction's housing unit and/or group quarters address counts.
+The address count list contains the number of housing unit and group quarters addresses on the Census Bureau's address list for each census block within the county(s) or county equivalent(s) your state selected to review.
+Use the address count list to identify inconsistencies between the Census Bureau's housing unit and/or group quarters address counts and your state's housing unit and/or group quarters address counts for the area(s) under review.

-Each block record in the address count list file is a maximum of 57 characters and contains nine (9) fields of information.
+Each block record in the address count list file contains nine (9) fields of information and has a maximum of 57 characters.
 The character length of each record may vary.
 The first row, or header row, of the address count list file displays the field names for each data column in the file.
-See Figure 3.5 for the address count list file record layout.
+See Figure 3.4 for the address count list file record layout.

 - 1. Entity ID Code-unique identification number (maximum character length is 12 characters) assigned by the Census Bureau to each entity.
-This field is prepopulated and cannot be edited. - 2.
-State Code-2-digit current state code for your jurisdiction.
-This field is prepopulated and cannot be edited. - 3.
-County Code-3-digit current county code for your jurisdiction.
-This field is prepopulated and cannot be edited. - 4.
+This field is pre-populated and cannot be edited. - 2.
+State Code-2-digit current state code for your state.
+This field is pre-populated and cannot be edited. - 3.
+County Code-3-digit current county code for the county or county equivalent under review.
+This field is pre-populated and cannot be edited. - 4.
 Census Tract Number-Contains up to a 4-digit number followed by a decimal point and a 2-digit number for suffixed tracts, e.g., 1234.01.
 For census tracts without a suffix, the number will contain a period with zero fill, e.g., 4567.00.
 This field is prepopulated and cannot be edited. - 5.
-Census Block Number-Contains a 4-digit number plus one alpha character, if applicable, e.g. 3001a.
+Census Block Number-Contains a 4-digit number plus a 1-digit alpha character, if applicable, e.g. 3001a.
 This field is prepopulated and cannot be edited. - 6.
 Census Count of Housing Unit Addresses-Census Bureau's most recent count of housing unit addresses.
 This field is prepopulated and cannot be edited. - 7.
-Local Count of Housing Unit Addresses-this field is blank to record your local count of housing unit addresses if there is a discrepancy between the Census Bureau's count of housing unit addresses and your local count of housing unit addresses. - 8.
+State Count of Housing Unit Addresses-this field is blank to record your state's count of housing unit addresses if there is a discrepancy between the Census Bureau's count of housing unit addresses and your state's count of housing unit addresses. - 8.
 Census Count of Group Quarters Addresses-Census Bureau's most recent count of group quarters addresses.
-This field is prepopulated and cannot be edited. - 9.
-Local Count of Group Quarters Addresses-this field is blank to record your local count of group quarters addresses, if there is a discrepancy between the Census Bureau's count of group quarters addresses and your local count of group of quarters addresses.
+This field is prepopulated and cannot be edited.